 Fridges can vary by as much as 4–5°C between different zones — and that gap determines whether chicken lasts two days or five.
 The Fango app helps you track what's in your fridge and when it expires, but getting the layout right is the first step.
+For a wider look at temperature zones across fridge, freezer and pantry, see our guide to food storage apps.
+A simple habit that pairs well with good layout is keeping an eat-me-first shelf for whatever needs using up soon, and if things still spoil quickly, see why food goes off so fast in the fridge.

 - 0–5°C — recommended fridge temperature (UK Food Standards Agency)